PeteyLumpkins/LinearEquationsSolver/README.md

 The SystemSolver only works for systems involving REAL NUMBERS.
 It has not been adapted to work with imaginary numbers.
 If I adapt the application to work with imaginary numbers I will try to remember to update this page.

-The main method is located in the Main.java file.
+The main method is located in the Main.java file, which is located under the Main folder.
 The input format for taking user input from the console is described bellow.

 Suppose I want to enter the following system: